picoCTF/ansible-roles/README.md

 # picoCTF Ansible Roles

 An [Ansible collection](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html)
-containing various roles for configuring platform components and compatible challenge server backends.
-All included roles are designed to be idempotent (i.e. repeatedly applicable without side effects) when the configured variables are unchanged.
-However, some roles do define variables which may cause non-idempotent behavior (upgrading packages, regenerating certificates, etc.) if set to non-default values.
+containing various roles for configuring picoCTF platform components and challenge server backends.

+In most cases, all included roles are designed to be idempotent when re-run with the same configuration.

+However, some roles include variables which can cause non-idempotent behavior (upgrading packages, regenerating certificates, etc.) if set to non-default values.
 Check each role's README file for a full description of configurable variables.

-Note that as of this writing, all roles have only been tested on amd64 Ubuntu 20.04 LTS hosts, though they may work on other platforms with minor changes.
+Note that as of this writing, all roles have only been tested on x86_64 Ubuntu 20.04 LTS hosts, though they may be portable to other platforms with minor changes.

 ## Included Roles